SAP-samples/teched2022-DT264/exercises/ex1/README.md

     </p>

     You will see a list of all existing Content Channels available.
 In a blank *SAP Build Work Zone, Standard*\* instance, there would only be one entry for **HTML5 Apps**.
 This is a default channel that can be used to import apps that are deployed directly to the SAP BTP subaccount's HTML5 repository.

+    > **NOTE:** You might see Content Channels of other participants.
+You can ignore them and work with your assigned user number.

 2. Create your own Content Channel by clicking the **+ New** button in the top right.
 In the upcoming popup you can define the technical details.
 Fill in the values as given below: